-• Home Energy Comparison Tool ("HECT") is an online tool that compares a residential customer's energy usage to other customers who have similar demographics in their neighborhood and used in conjunction with SoCalGas' Home Energy Efficiency Survey provides EE recommendations for customers to reduce their energy use.
-Customers without on-line access can avail themselves of this service by calling SoCalGas' call center.

-- Home Energy Efficiency Survey ("HEES") is a comprehensive multi-lingual energy audit tool designed to reach a wide range of residential customers via online, phone or direct mail.
+- Home Energy Comparison Tool ("HECT") is an online tool that compares a residential customer's energy usage to other customers who have similar demographics in their neighborhood and used in conjunction with SoCalGas' Home Energy Efficiency Survey provides EE recommendations for customers to reduce their energy use.
+Customers without on-line access can avail themselves of this service by calling SoCalGas' call center. - Home Energy Efficiency Survey ("HEES") is a comprehensive multi-lingual energy audit tool designed to reach a wide range of residential customers via online, phone or direct mail.
 The audit results provide customers with suggested EE recommendations to reduce their energy use and energy costs.

-The survey tool also supports the CSI requirement that homeowners complete an EE audit prior to participating in the CSI program. - PEAK Student Energy Actions ("PEAK") program, offered by SoCalGas in partnership with SCE and The Energy Coalition, is a standards-based program focused on DR and EE that educate children about energy usage and management and provides them with tools to "practice" learnings at home.
+- PEAK Student Energy Actions ("PEAK") program, offered by SoCalGas in partnership with SCE and The Energy Coalition, is a standards-based program focused on DR and EE that educate children about energy usage and management and provides them with tools to "practice" learnings at home.
 SoCalGas proposed continuing this program in its DR application. - SoCalGas has committed to working with SCE to deliver combined EE and DR audits.
-These audit services could be used to meet CSI audit requirements.
 SoCalGas will be adding green house gas emission inventory calculators to the audit process in 2009. - SoCalGas' Mobile Energy Van (EE) which provides on-site training for large customers and assists customers in identifying their integrated energy management opportunities.